-Reviews as the Magic MirrorObviously, a solid body of customer reviews, and an easy way to acquire new ones, is vital to growing your contractor business.
+Reviews as the Magic MirrorObviously, a solid body of client reviews, and an easy way to collect new ones, is vital to growing your contractor.
 But reviews are also a fantastic way to motivate yourself the people you work with.
 Reward and incentivize yourself and other employees who generate positive online feedback.
 Adorn your walls with highlights from real reviews.
 Reviews can help you see beyond the bubble, and understand more about what you need to do to succeed.

 How to Handle Bad ReviewsYou do your best for every single client you work with.
 But you can't make everyone happy all the time.
 What should you do when bad reviews pop-up on your social media, website, or Yelp page?
 After all, consumers are much more likely to post about a negative experience than a positive one.
 First step, relax.
 A lot of the time, all it takes to make a person happy is a little attention and effort.
 Get in touch, diagnose the problem, and do your best to make things right.
 You might well be able to change the person’s opinion and convert a negative to a positive.
 Even when you get a tough cookie that won’t budge, don’t chalk it up as a lost cause.
 Respond to the review politely and with real compassion, in the same place where the review originally appeared.
 It's your chance to let future clients see that you take their feedback seriously, and do everything you can to help.
 An unpleasant review is just another platform for you to highlight your business and brand.